-Possible to cure chemo-induced pain: BHU study
+Possible To Cure Chemo-Induced Pain: BHU Study

-Varanasi, Feb 9 (IANS) A research conducted by a team of the Institute of Medical Sciences and IIT, Banaras Hindu University (BHU), has found that it may be possible to cure chemotherapy induced neuropathic pain (CINP) by genetically manipulated and delivered siRNA to target sites by nanotechnology.
+Varanasi: A study conducted by a team from the Institute of Medical Sciences and IIT, Banaras Hindu University (BHU), discovered that it may be possible to heal chemotherapy-induced neuropathic pain (CINP) using genetically manipulated and nanotechnology-delivered siRNA to target areas.

 The research was conducted by Dr Nimisha Verma of the department of Anaesthesiology, IMS-BHU and Dr Vinod Tiwari of the department of Pharmaceutical Engineering, IIT(BHU).